 Sharon Wander, President of the New Jersey Chapter of the North American Butterfly Association provided valuable informations on butterflies, best pollinator flowers, and host plants for this location.

-Cinny MacGonagal, President of the Hunterdon Chapter of the Native Plant Society is always planning programs and outings that excite and inform.
-These programs and excursions were valuable learning experiences.
+Cinny MacGonagal, past President of the Hunterdon Chapter of the Native Plant Society provided valuable information.